 With Online Bill Pay, you're in control of who you pay and when you pay them.
-Enjoy the convenience of quick electronic or paper check payments with Online Bill Payment through Online Banking & Mobile Banking with First Dakota National Bank.
+Enjoy the convenience of quick electronic or paper check payments with Online Bill Payment through Mobile/Online Banking with First Dakota National Bank.

 About Online Bill Payment

 Set up one-time payments, schedule future payments, or create recurring payments.
 With person-to-person (P2P) payments, simply and safely pay individuals by adding them to your Online Bill Payment account.
 Skip the hassle and simplify your life with Online Bill Pay and P2P payments!
-Note: person-to-person payment and digital bill payment are available with Online Bill Payment or Mobile Banking.
+Note: person-to-person payment and digital bill payment are available with Online Bill Payment.

 *$5 inactivity fee is applied if not used in a consecutive 60 day period. $5 monthly fee for Business Online Bill Payment users.